NeonGeckoCom/neon-docs/docs/overview/definitions.md

 container that runs the service.
 Many plugins may be run as a standalone service, but for the purposes of the operations documentation those are considered plugins and not services.
+> For example, `neon-audio` is a service but `neon-tts-plugin-coqui` is not.
+Even though the plugin has a container with a web UI, it is a TTS plugin first.

 ### Library
 Refers to Python packages that do not expose any services or implement a specific